Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/cybersecurity-101/digital-forensics-fundamentals.md

 - What proper evidence acquisition requires (authorization, chain of custody, write blockers).
 - The two main types of Windows forensic images.
-- Tools commonly used in digital forensic investigations
+- Tools commonly used in digital forensic investigations.

 ## 🧠 In My Own Words